Architectural design aims to balance economy, elegance, and efficiency. Perforated metal paneling and wire mesh certainly apply to all three.

 - Meeting places

-- Other privacy/quieting needs
+- Other privacy/quiet needs

 - Drainage of liquids

-- Pressure and atmosphere control
+- Pressure & atmosphere control

 - Temperature balance

-3. Privacy and security
+3. Privacy & Security

 - Stairway railing infill panels that offer safety